formelio/go-fhir/README.md

 1. Files used to generate the library located in `generator/fhir` are required for the generation and were generated using previous iterations of it.
 If another version of the FHIR library will be generated using those files, they will have to be manually tweaked to match the expected structure.

 # Future work
+1. Go FHIR Client, a client to retrieve and send resources from and to a FHIR server.

 ## Issues
 1. No XML support
 2. No Testing/Validation of the library
 3. No modular support of other FHIR versions

-## Desired additions
-1. Go FHIR Client, a client to retrieve and send resources from and to a FHIR server.